leapfrogtechnology/Leapicons/CONTRIBUTING.md

 ## Branching:

--__Always make a branch from the dev branch__.
+1. __Always make a branch from the dev branch__.
 Work on a new branch created from the dev branch.
 Never create branch from the master and always send a *pull request* to the dev branch.
--__Name branch appropriately__.
+2. __Name branch appropriately__.
 Name your branches with the related category your icons fall under.
 For example if creating Weather icons; the branch would be named *weather*.

 ## Guidelines for pull requests:

-- __Make your commit messages as descriptive as possible.__ Include as much information as you can.
-Explain anything that the file diffs themselves won’t make apparent.
+1. __Make your commit messages as descriptive as possible.__ Include as much information as you can.
+Explain anything that needs to be focused in detail.
-- __Document your pull request__.
+2. __Document your pull request__.
 Explain your fix, link to the relevant issue, add screenshots when adding new icons.
-- __Include only related work__.
+3. __Include only related work__.
 If your pull request has unrelated commit, it won't be accepted.

 # Requesting a new Icon